 Secondary liver cancer is when a cancer that started somewhere else in the body has spread to the liver.

 Where a cancer starts is called the primary cancer.
-If some cells break away from the primary cancer they can move through the bloodstream or lymph system to another part of the body, where they can form a new tumour.
+This is when some cancer cells break away from the primary cancer.
+They can move through the bloodstream or lymph system to another part of the body to form a new tumour.
 This is called a secondary cancer.
 Secondary cancers are also called metastases (pronounced met-ass-ta-sees).

 The secondary cancer is made of the same type of cells as the primary cancer.

 If your cancer started in your lung and has spread to your liver, the areas of cancer in the liver are made up of lung cancer cells.